jusrojasrod/Desempe-o-Sectorial/README.rst

 ======

 Download or clone the repository and run the script named main.py.
-Results are stored within the folder named Pictures under the name "year-month-day" (is a folder as well).
+Results are stored within the folder named Pictures under the name "year-month-day" (is a folder as well, this correspondes to the date when the data is download).